llamicron/rubric/book/src/rubric/spec.md

 # -- Criteria --
 criteria:
   "First criterion":
-    # Can be any string, as long as it's unique.
+    # The name of the corresponding function.
+This should be unique.
-    # If not specified, the stub will be the criterion's name,
+    # If not specified, the function name will be the criterion's name,
-    # lowercased and whitespace replaced with dashes
+    # lowercased and whitespace replaced with dashes.
+But it's best to be
-    stub: whatever-stub
+    # explicit about this.
+    # Should match the function name exactly.
+    # Because this is unique, it is used to find criteria within a rubric.
+    func: whatever_func
     # Any number (even negative).
 Lowest number is run first.
     # Criteria without indices do not have consistent order
     index: 1